jesseDijkman1/meesterproef-1819/article-2.md

 }
 ```

 Next step is to write the regular expression.
+And get the actual string from the constructor.

 ```js
 String.prototype.toCamelCase = function() {